-Applying this broad pattern of site distribution to the study area, it would be anticipated that the highest densities of artefact deposits would most likely to be encountered on elevated and level landscape features such as the spines of spurs or the crest of hills or knolls.
-Increased artefact densities could also be expected to occur around any elevated and level and well drained landscape features that may be present around the margins of Low to very low densities of artefact deposits could be expected to occur across the remainder of the study area.
+Applying this broad pattern of site distribution to the study area, it would be anticipated that the highest densities of artefact deposits would most likely to be encountered on those elevated and level landscape features that occur in the study area, such as the spines of spurs or the crest of hills or knolls.
+Particularly those areas where there are loose, well drained soil deposits.
+Increased artefact densities could also be expected to occur around any elevated and level and well drained landscape features that may be present around the margins of the ephemeral water courses that are present in the study area.
+Low to very low densities of artefact deposits could be expected to occur across the remainder of the study area.